-A victim of domestic violence, dating violence, sexual assault, or stalking may move in violation of their lease if the move is required to protect their safety.
+A victim of domestic violence, dating violence, sexual assault, or stalkingstalking, or human trafficking may move in violation of their lease if the move is required to protect their safety.
 If a move results in the termination of the Housing Assistance Payment Contract, the lease is automatically terminated.